Skip to content

 Authentication /auth Login, registration, tokens, OAuth (full mode only) REQ-023

-Users /users Own profile, change password REQ-023
+Users /users Own profile, password, sessions REQ-023

-Tenants /tenants Tenant CRUD, memberships REQ-024
+Tenants /tenants Tenant CRUD, memberships, invitations REQ-024

 Botanical Families /botanical-families Plant family master data REQ-001